gapotchenko/Turbo-CocoR/Examples/C#/02. RadCalc/README.md

 If you want to play with the grammar, you can modify the `.atg` or a `.frame` file of the project.

-Thanks to the MSBuild integration, the updated Turbo Coco/R scanner and parser files are generated automatically during the build (`*.gen.cs`) whenever modification of a grammar file is detected.
+Thanks to the MSBuild integration, the updated Turbo Coco/R scanner and parser files are generated automatically (`*.gen.cs`) during the project build whenever modification of a grammar file is detected.
 This approach allows to significantly reduce the required development time.